Gain leadership skills and make friends through ATPE

 Members are the lifeblood of ATPE.
 Working educators just like you serve as ATPE volunteers in school districts throughout the state.

-There are many ways to get involved with ATPE: as a campus representative, as a local unit officer or as an ATPE Ambassador (if your district doesn’t yet have an active ATPE local unit).
+There are several ways to get involved with ATPE: as a campus representative or as a local unit officer.
 You can also volunteer for ATPE state committee service.

 What is a campus representative?

-serve as the voice of ATPE on their campuses.
-This is an easy and extremely rewarding volunteer role.
-As a campus rep, you have two primary responsibilities:
+Campus representatives serve as the voice of ATPE on their campuses.
+This is an extremely rewarding volunteer role.
+Campus reps may work in a district with an ATPE local unit.
+Or they may represent ATPE in a district without a local unit.
+As a campus rep, you have only a few primary responsibilities:

 Some educators are concerned that if they become campus reps, they’ll have to assist their colleagues with job-related legal issues.
 That is not the case.
-In fact, all a campus rep should do when approached by a fellow member with a job-related concern is remind the member that help is only a phone call to (800) 777-ATPE or a visit to atpe.org away.
+In fact, all a campus rep should do when approached by a fellow member with a job-related concern is remind the member that help is available with a phone call to (800) 777-ATPE or a visit to www.atpe.org.